RichMorin/elixir_style_guide/README.md

 ```

 * Use Unix-style line endings (\*BSD/Solaris/Linux/OSX users are covered by
-  default, Windows users have to be extra careful).
+  default; Windows users have to be extra careful).

-    * If you're using Git you might want to add the following configuration
+    * If you're using Git, you might want to add the following configuration
       setting to protect your project from Windows line endings creeping in:

 ```bash
 $ git config --global core.autocrlf true
 ```

+* Whitespace might be (mostly) irrelevant to the Elixir runtime,
+  but its proper use is the key to writing easily readable code.

-* Use spaces around operators, after commas, colons and semicolons.
-Do not put
+* Use spaces around operators and after commas, colons, and semicolons.

-  spaces around matched pairs like brackets, parentheses, etc. Whitespace might
+* Do not put spaces around matched pairs like brackets, parentheses, etc.
-  be (mostly) irrelevant to the Elixir runtime, but its proper use is the key to
-  writing easily readable code.
+  (Some coders put spaces inside these, for readability.)

+* In-line spacing can be used to highlight parallel construction.

 ```elixir
 sum = 1 + 2